semajyllek/ctproc/README.md

 pip install https://s3-us-west-2.amazonaws.com/ai2-s2-scispacy/releases/v0.5.1/en_core_sci_md-0.5.1.tar.gz
 ```

-\*Note that the initial `import clinproc` will take a few minutes due to having to load the scispacy model.
+\*Note that the initial `import ctproc` will take a few minutes due to having to load the scispacy model.

 ### What it Does: